sedexch/sedexch.github.io/docs/v6n/basic-concepts.md

 <a name="Initial_Configuration_Process"></a>
 ## Initial Configuration Process

-If you are starting from scratch, i.e. you have never started a sedex client as a Docker container for the participant before, then the sedex container must do an *initial configuration* of the external *permanent data storage* ("sedex-data") once (and only once) at the very first start.
+If you are starting from scratch, i.e. you have never started a sedex Client as a Docker container for the participant before, then the sedex container must do an *initial configuration* of the external *permanent data storage* ("sedex-data") once (and only once) at the very first start.
 During this one time configuration process, the container will automatically prepare the *permanent data storage* by creating the required directory structure and by creating the required configuration files.